gamkedo-la/Half-Metal/how-to/HOW_TO_LOAD_SOUND.md

 ### Step 3: Test your sound in a Game Object
 Finally, play your sound in a Game Object (for example, the `EnemyClass` of the `PlayerClass`).

-You can add the following code whereever appropriate:
+You can add the following code wherever appropriate:

     playSound(sounds.my_sound);